magento/merchdocs/src/catalog/inventory-sources-add.md

     - If this inventory source is ready to use, set **Is Enabled** to `Yes`.

+      The Default Source must be enabled.
+A default source is required for single source merchants and product migration.

     - Enter a brief **Description** for this location for quick reference or additional details.

     - For **Latitude** and **Longitude**, enter the Global Positioning System (GPS) coordinates of the facility location.